Apu Nahasapeemapetilon: Accusations of racial stereotyping

 Azaria announced on January 17, 2020, that he and the production team agreed to allow him to step away from voicing Apu, "unless there's some way to transition it or something".
 Azaria had followed the debate over the previous years since Kondabolu's essay and documentary, read up on and attended seminars on racism and social consciousness, and spoken to Indian-American colleagues including fellow actor Utkarsh Ambudkar (who had performed as Apu's nephew in "Much Apu About Something") about the situation.
 He came to understand the issues around the character of Apu compared to the other stereotypical characters on The Simpsons was the idea of permissible use, which led to his decision to quit voicing Apu.
 Azaria said, "There hasn't been an outcry over these [other] characters [that play on non-South Asian stereotypes] because people feel they're represented.
 They don't take it so personally, nor do they feel oppressed or insulted by it."

 On June 26, 2020, it was stated that "Moving forward, The Simpsons will no longer have white actors voice non-white characters."
 This follows Mike Henry stating that he will no longer voice the African-American character Cleveland Brown on fellow Fox animated series Family Guy, and Jenny Slate and Kristen Bell's announcement that they will no longer voice mixed-race characters on Big Mouth and Central Park, respectively.
 There were plans for the character Apu Nahasapeemapetilon to make an appearance in season 33.
 However, Groening stated "we have to see if we can make the stories work".

 In the April 12, 2021, episode of Dax Shepard's podcast Armchair Expert, Azaria apologized for "racism, my participation in racism, or at least in a racist practice or in structural racism, as it relates to showbusiness or...all the above."
 One reaction to Azaria's apology came from actress and writer Mellini Kantayya, who, in a Washington Post opinion piece, wrote that hearing Azaria's concession "and for him to say so not in a carefully crafted PR statement, but in a conversation long after the news cycle had moved on, caught me off guard.
 Azaria reached his conclusions after years of learning and reflection.
 He recognized how his work had hurt Indian Americans and wanted to start making amends.
 That's why I cried.
 His apology was cold comfort, given my past, but the validation and acknowledgment still mattered."

-In 2022, comedian Akaash Singh made a comedy stand up special called "Bring Back Apu", where he claims that the character is "not racist", and represented the American Dream.
+In 2022, comedian and entertainer Akaash Singh made a comedy stand up special called "Bring Back Apu", where he claims that the character is "not racist", and represented the American Dream.

-In April 2023, Azaria and Kondabolu did a joint interview on the topic with the radio program All Things Considered.
+Azaria and Kondabolu did a joint interview on the topic with the radio program All Things Considered in April 2023.
+In an April 2025 interview with Pablo Torre, Azaria explained he felt he was "participating in a harm" because Apu was the most famous representation of South Asians in media and is often used as a caricature to support anti-Indian sentiment.

-In April 2025, Azaria revealed more details on his departure from voicing Apu.